 He also investigated groups of people who didn’t get cholera and tracked down whether they drank pump water.
 That information was important because it helped Snow rule out other possible sources of the epidemic besides pump water.

-After cities finally improved water supply sanitation the cholera epidemics in Europe and the United States in the 19th century ended…
+After the cities finally improved water supply sanitation, the cholera epidemics in Europe and the United States in the 19th century ended… and GIS was born!